thosgood/this-weeks-finds/markdown/51-100/week056.md

-This grand scheme involves a thorough refashioning of quantum gravity in terms of category theory, and uses some of the very beautiful mathematics of n-categories, but neglecting all these subtleties, let us simply say that he argues that if the universe is IN the Chern-Simons state, there is no need to understand any other states!
+This grand scheme involves a thorough refashioning of quantum gravity in terms of category theory, and uses some of the very beautiful mathematics of $n$-categories, but neglecting all these subtleties, let us simply say that he argues that if the universe is IN the Chern-Simons state, there is no need to understand any other states!
 He doesn't really think all there is in the universe is gravity, of course, so he